opencv/opencv/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

 Similarity check (PNSR and SSIM) on the GPU {#tutorial_gpu_basics_similarity}
 ===========================================
+@todo update this tutorial

 Goal
 ----

-In the @ref videoInputPSNRMSSIM tutorial I already presented the PSNR and SSIM methods for checking the similarity between the two images.
+In the @ref tutorial_video_input_psnr_ssim tutorial I already presented the PSNR and SSIM methods for checking the similarity between the two images.
 And as you could see there performing these takes quite some time, especially in the case of the SSIM.
 However, if the performance numbers of an OpenCV implementation for the CPU do not satisfy you and you happen to have an NVidia CUDA GPU device in